hopsoft/hopsoft.github.io/_posts/2012-12-05-monitor-mixin.md

 	from ./example.rb:25:in `<main>'
 {% endhighlight %}

+Sure enough, we have a deadlock on our hands.
 These types of bugs can be dificult to track down.

 A solution for this problem is to use MonitorMixin because MonitorMixin is intelligent enough to know that a lock has already been obtained.